-We advised Gazeley on its Shari'a-compliant development pre-let of 63,000 square metres of warehouse space to be constructed in the Jebel Ali Free Zone (Dubai) to CEVA, a major international distribution company, and subsequent sale of the property to a Middle Eastern private equity fund.
+We advised Gazeley on its Shari’a-compliant development pre-let of 63,000 square meters of warehouse space to be constructed in the Jebel Ali Free Zone to CEVA, a major international distribution company, and subsequent sale of the property to a Middle Eastern private equity fund.

 Our Islamic finance taxation specialists have experience of providing a wide range of taxation advice, both on domestic and multi-jurisdictional transactions.
 We provide a high level of service, whether on a stand-alone basis or as an integral part of the full legal service offered by Allen & Overy's Global Islamic Finance Group.